 Also of interest is that Manhattan has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.93% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Manhattan telecommute to their jobs.
+Overall, about 8.93% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Manhattan, however, is that residents on average have to contend with a long commute, spending on average 34.30 minutes every day commuting to work.

-The overall education level of Manhattan citizens is substantially higher than the typical US community, as 32.40% of adults in Manhattan have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Manhattan citizens is substantially higher than the typical US community, as 32.40% of adults in Manhattan have at least a bachelor's degree.

 The per capita income in Manhattan in 2022 was $45,560, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $182,240 for a family of four.